georgegognadze/awesome-resources/README.md

 ### Give this project a star ⭐️

-If you liked resources in this project, please share this project as much as you can and star this project to help as many people to start learn coding and become a programmer.
+If you liked resources in this project, please share this project as much as you can and star this project to help as many people as possible to start learn coding and become a programmer.

 **Happy learning :sparkling_heart:**